simonw/til/github/custom-subdomain-github-pages.md

 GitHub Pages makes this really easy.

-I started by pointing the `CNAME` for `lite.datasette.io` at `simonw.github.io` - I use Vercel for that domain, so I set this up in their interface.
+I started by pointing the `CNAME` for `lite.datasette.io` at `simonw.github.io` - I use Vercel for the DNS for that domain, so I set this up in their interface.

 Then I used the Pages tab in the "settings" interface for the GitHub repository and told it about my new domain.